neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

+<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Implements an insert_username() trigger that stores the current user's name into a text field, which is useful for tracking who last modified a particular row within a table" icon="app-store">insert_username</a>

-<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically inserts the current username into a specified column, facilitating auditing and tracking of changes" icon="app-store">insert_username (spi)</a>
+<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically updates a timestamp column to the current timestamp whenever a row is modified in Postgres" icon="app-store">moddatetime</a>

-<a href="https://www.postgresql.org/docs/16/pgrowlocks.html" description="Provides a view that shows row locking information for tables, aiding in concurrency and deadlock debugging." icon="app-store">pgrowlocks</a>
+<a href="https://www.postgresql.org/docs/16/pgrowlocks.html" description="Provides a pgrowlocks() function that shows row locking information for a specified table, which can aid in concurrency and deadlock debugging" icon="app-store">pgrowlocks</a>

+<a href="https://www.postgresql.org/docs/16/tcn.html" description="Provides a trigger function to notify listeners of changes to a table, allowing applications to respond to changes in the database." icon="app-store">tcn</a>

 </DetailIconCards>